MDAnalysis/UserGuide/doc/source/contributing_code.rst

 .. note::
     If you are a first time contributor and/or don't have a lot of experience managing your own Python virtual environments, we **strongly** suggest using :code:`conda`.
+    You only need to follow the sections corresponding to the installation method you choose.

 .. _dev-with-conda: